whisthq/whist/main-webserver/README.md

 │   │   ├── _meta.py -->  the scripts initializing SQLAlchemy
 │   │   ├── hardware.py -->  tables in our hardware schema
 │   │   ├── logs.py -->  tables in our logs schema
-│   │   ├── public.py -->  tables in our public schema
 │   │   └── sales.py -->  tables in our sales schema
 │   └── serializers --> object-to-json conversion for our ORM.
 Structure mirrors models │       ├── hardware.py
 │       ├── logs.py
-│       ├── public.py
 │       └── sales.py
 ├── app.json -->  structure of our app/heroku config
 ├── db_migration --> code that governs DB migration